carpentries-incubator/intro-image-classification-cnn/episodes/06-conclusion.md

 In addition to image classification, [Episode 01 Introduction to Deep Learning](episodes/01-introduction.md) introduced other computer vision tasks, including object detection and instance and semantic segmentation.
 These can all be done with CNNs and are readily transferable to videos.
 Also included in these tasks is medical imaging for diagnoses of disease and, of course, facial recognition.

-However, there are many other tasks which CNNs are well suited for:
+However, there are many other tasks which CNNs are not well suited for:

-- Language tasks
+- Data where input size varies
     - Natural Language Processing (NLP) for text classification (sentiment analysis, spam detection, topic classification)
   - Speech Recognition for speech to text conversion
-- Drug Discovery
+- Sequential data and Time-series analysis
-- Time-series analysis (sensor readings, financial data, health monitoring)
+    - sensor readings, financial data, health monitoring
-- Robotics
-- Self-driving cars
+    - Use Recurrent Nueral Networks (RNNs) or Long Short-Term Memory networks (LTSMs)
+- Applications where interpretability and explainability is crucial
+    - Use simpler models, e.g., decision trees
+- Situations where you lack sufficient training data

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Deep Learning is well suited to classification and prediction problems such as image recognition.
-- To use Deep Learning effectively, go through a workflow of: defining the problem, identifying inputs and outputs, preparing data, choosing the type of network, choosing a loss function, training the model, tuning Hyperparameters, measuring performance before we can classify data.
+- To use Deep Learning effectively, go through a workflow of: defining the problem, identifying inputs and outputs, preparing data, choosing the type of network, choosing a loss function, training the model, tuning hyperparameters, and measuring performance.
+- Use Model.save() and share your model with others.
 - Keras is a Deep Learning library that is easier to use than many of the alternatives such as TensorFlow and PyTorch.
 - Graphical Processing Units are useful, though not essential, for deep learning tasks.
+- CNNs work well for a variety of tasks, especially those involving grid-like data with spatial relationships, but not for time series or variable sized input data.

 ::::::::::::::::::::::::::::::::::::::::::::::::